zoto96/RitaBot/_pages/about.md

 *I and a group of fellow C-3P0 users decided that collectively we could do better, plagued with crashes, API changes, relentless bugs and issues, the drive to make something better was born.*

 *Rita's history and various iterations each added something extra, it just needed to be brought together and moulded, moulded into something amazing, moulded into Rita.
-The Real-Time Intergalactic Translating Assistant.*
+The Real-Time Interchangeable Translating Assistant.*

 ------